-Prerequisite(s): C- or above in APR 280 and APR 302 or APR 303 or APR 270 or APR 271
+Prerequisite(s): C- or above in APR 280 and APR 302 or APR 303

-APR 423 (3[‡]) | A+PR MANAGEMENT
+APR 423 (3) | A+PR MANAGEMENT

 Examines the managerial role in both advertising and public relations practice.
 Key dimensions in communication management, including, but not limited to, professional and business ethics. business and financial literacy, media management, organizational culture and communication, and leadership are covered.